-Another excellent advantage of having Damascus knives is that it requires no special technique or advanced skill when honing or sharpening.
+Another excellent advantage of having Damascus knives is that it requires no unique technique or advanced skill when honing or sharpening.
 The best way to maintain the performance of your Damascus knife is with the use of a whetstone.
-There are several types of whetstone that you can use and knowing the usage of each type will help you in improving the overall maintenance of your Damascus knife.
-Well, then let men introduce to you to the sharpening stones that you will encounter and which situation each are suited for when it comes to honing your blade.
+There are several types of whetstone that you can use, and knowing the usage of each type will help you improve the overall maintenance of your Damascus knife.
+Well, then, let men introduce you to the sharpening stones that you will encounter and which situation each is suited for when it comes to honing your blade.

 Oil sharpening stones can be both made from natural or artificial material.
 This type of sharpening stone can be from novaculite, aluminum oxide, or silicon carbide.
 As the name implies, this type of sharpening stone incorporates oil as its primary lubricant during honing.
 Sharpening your knife over an oil stone usually takes longer than other types of whetstones.
 It can also get a tad messier.
 That said, your blades will be able to achieve a stunning sheen and polish with this sharpening stone.

-Another self-explanatory name, water stones are also either made from natural elements or artificial materials.
+Another self-explanatory name, water stones, are also either made from natural elements or artificial materials.
 Water whetstones are the most common types of sharpening stone that you will find.
-It does not require oil but instead uses water as its main lubricant.
+It does not require oil but instead uses water as its primary lubricant.
 It needs to be soaked or submerged underwater for a set amount of time before use.
-The shortcoming of water stones is that it is more likely to chip away and get damaged through use compared to oil stones.
+The shortcoming of water stones is that they are more likely to chip away and get damaged through use than oil stones.

-Ceramic whetstone does not require any lubricant to use.
-This type of sharpening stone is adaptable to various degrees of uses from sharpening heavy-duty tools to kitchen cutlery.
+A ceramic whetstone does not require any lubricant to use.
+This type of sharpening stone is adaptable to multiple uses from sharpening heavy-duty tools to kitchen cutlery.
 Ceramic stone is also known for its longevity and ability to sharpen blades to its peak performance.
 However, extra care must be employed as ceramic sharpening stones are susceptible to cracks.

 This is the most resilient and most durable type as it utilizes commercial-grade rubies.
 Gem-based whetstones are also suitable for both oil, water, and dry honing.
 This is the most flexible of the bunch and is best suited for sharpening large blades and kitchen knives.
 Due to its substantially larger size, gem-base sharpening stones are not ideal for honing smaller knives which require more precision.